The world's top surfers will celebrate their sport's Olympic debut by competing on Japan's spectacular Pacific coastline.

 Searching for speed, power and flow

 In the ocean, no two waves are ever the same, so each wave breaks differently offering a different scoring potential.
 A panel of five judges will score each ride based on the "Judging Criteria".
-The criteria reflect the definition of good surfing and are based upon the key elements of commitment and degree of difficulty, innovative and progressive manoeuvre, combinations of major manoeuvre, variety of manoeuvre, and speed, power and flow.
-Rather than riding as many waves as possible or performing a large quantity of manoeuvre, the athletes will often be very selective to choose waves that offer the most critical sections available attempting to perform the most quality manoeuvre.
+The criteria reflect the definition of good surfing and are based upon the key elements of commitment and degree of difficulty, innovative and progressive manoeuvres, combinations of major manoeuvres, variety of manoeuvres, and speed, power and flow.
+Rather than riding as many waves as possible or performing a large quantity of manoeuvres, the athletes will often be very selective to choose waves that offer the most critical sections available, attempting to perform the most quality manoeuvre.

 When each wave is about to break, a 'peak' will often form at the steepest part of the wave.
 Athletes will often position themselves at the peak for entry into their chosen wave.
 When more than one athlete wants the same wave, the 'right of way' for each wave is determined by the athlete who is closest to the 'peak' of the wave or the athlete with the highest priority.

 Being the inaugural Olympic surfing event, all the countries who have qualified will be eager to make their mark.
 The USA has a deep history based upon the roots of the sport itself.
 Australia is renowned for its strong surfers and for dominating decades of elite competition.
 More recently, Brazil has begun to pave the way for Latin America with its undeniable "Brazilian storm", establishing a new dominance within a sport that is now second only to football (soccer) in popularity.